What is ATRT?

 where the tumor has formed

-Because ATRT is fast growing, signs and symptoms may develop quickly and get worse over a period of days or weeks.
-Signs and symptoms may be caused by ATRT or by other conditions.
-Check with your child's doctor if your child has any of the following:
+Because ATRT is fast growing, symptoms may develop quickly and get worse over a period of days or weeks.
+It's important to check with your child's doctor if your child has:

 -